The Best Digital Automation Cases of this Autumn

 Digital Transformations often have a great marketing effect.
 For example, news about the first shipment of Budweiser beer to be transported by a self-driving truck resulted in thousands of reposts across social networks.
 A tractor-trailer outfitted with Otto's self-driving kit hauled the beer 120 miles along Colorado's Interstate 25 on October 20.
 Otto was recently acquired by Uber and will be rebranded as Uber Freight.
 Self-driving cars have received plenty of attention this year, but self-driving trucks are quietly beating them to the punch.

-Let’s return to retailers.
+Let’s return to retail digital marketing examples.
 Instagram wants to feed into our tendency to make impulse purchases.
 Starting next week, the photo sharing social network will test out new in-depth posts from 20 US retailers, including Kate Spade and Warby Parker.
 These expanded posts offer more information about a product, and also include a "Shop Now" tag that takes you straight to the retailer's website for a quick purchase.

 After teaming up with street-wear brand VFiles, Mountain Dew has introduced Camo Out, a flashy wearable tech collection that includes everything from parkas with built-in speakers to hats with cameras.
 In November, attendees at the inaugural Complex Con pop culture tradeshow in Long Beach, CA had the opportunity to try on the clothing as part of Mountain Dew’s immersive augmented-reality experience.